Clinical Experience

 Frequently Asked Questions

-Each student is required to successfully complete a total of two full-time, 12-week Level II placements.
-You should think of it as working a 40-hour work week for three months in one setting, then another three months in a different setting.
-Schedules do vary, though.
+Level II Fieldwork Experiences are 8 weeks in duration for the associate’s degree and 12 weeks in duration for the master’s and doctoral degree.
+Each student is required to successfully complete two full-time Level II fieldwork placements, each being in a different setting.
+Schedules vary depending on the fieldwork site.
 For example, days in hospitals can be longer, and days in school systems can be shorter.
 Some sites may have evening hours and others weekend hours.
 Some weekly schedules involve four 10-hour days.
 Part-time fieldwork may be available in special situations and is determined on a case-by-case basis.

 There are no mandatory types of Level I or Level II Fieldwork experiences.
-Students work with individuals of different ages throughout the lifespan with a variety of physical, cognitive and psychosocial conditions in a variety of practice settings.
+Students work with individuals of different ages throughout their lifespan with a variety of physical, cognitive, and psychosocial conditions in a variety of practice settings.